 The results are a lower portfolio reduction than the prior optimization implying more incremental risk.

-The standalone Traditional TIAA bond investment resulted in a new significant overweight in the AAA, 20-30 Year and Government bond risk exposures and a significant underweight in MBS, corporate bonds and shorter maturities.
+The standalone Traditional TIAA bond investment resulted in a new significant overweight in the AAA, 20-30 Year Maturity and Government bond risk exposures and a significant underweight in MBS, corporate bonds and shorter maturities.

 Since TIAA Traditional is most similar to a long-term government bond, they add other bond market sub-sector funds to John’s Rollover IRA: an MBS fund; short, intermediate and long-term Treasury funds; and short, intermediate and long-term corporate bond funds.